OpenCTI-Platform/opencti/docs/docs/usage/exploring-threats.md

 ![Intrusion set Cards](assets/instrusion-set-cards.png)

-When clicking on the Intrusion set tab on the top left, you access the list of all the Intrusion sets you have access too, in respect with your [allowed marking definitions](../administration/users.md).
+When clicking on the Intrusion set tab on the top left, you see the list of all the Intrusion sets you have access to, in respect with your [allowed marking definitions](../administration/users.md).
 These intrusion sets are displayed as **Cards** where you can find a summary of the important Knowledge associated with each of them: description, aliases, malwares they used, countries and industries they target, labels.
 You can then search and filter on some common and specific attributes of Intrusion set.

 At the top right of each Card, you can click the star icon to put it as favorite.
 It will pin the card on top of the list.
 You will also be able to display all your favorite easily in your [Custom Dashboards](dashboards.md).